martppa/omni-mvi/README.md

 ```

 ### Testing endless intents
-In case you want to test long running intents you can always truncate you evaluation to a certain amount of `states`:
+In case you want to test long running intents you can always truncate your evaluation to a certain amount of `states`:
 ```kotlin
 @Test
 fun `On continues emit intent called should take first 9 states`() = runTest {